-Akira (Hayato Ichihara) admires Genyo Kamiura who is the most powerful yakuza.
-Genyo Kamiura has been targeted numerous times, but has never died.
+Akira (Hayato Ichihara) admires Genyo Kamiura, the most powerful yakuza.
+Genyo Kamiura has been targeted numerous times, but he has never been killed.
 He is called the invincible person.
 Because of Genyo Kamiura, Akira enters the world of the yakuza.
-His yakuza colleagues treats him like an idiot, Akira can't even get tattoos because of his sensitive skin.
-Akira becomes disappointed in the yakuza world, because it's not like what he say in the movies.
-Especially, in terms of loyalty and charity depicted of the yakuza.
-An assassin is then sent to take out Genyo Kamiura.
+His yakuza colleagues treat him like an idiot, and Akira can't even get tattoos because of his sensitive skin.
+An assassin is sent to take out Genyo Kamiura.
 The killers know that Genyo Kamiura is a vampire.
+Thus begins the apocalypse.

 See more films

 ★★★★ review by Mr. DuLac on Letterboxd

 I am Yakuza!

 Love him or hate him, you know when you see a Takashi Miike film you won't soon forget it.
 Although his more bizarre films get all the attention he's proven to be a master film maker in various genres, but admittedly seems to revel in batshit craziness.

 Considering that the film is about a Yakuza boss that is more then he seems, the beginning of the film is surprisingly straightforward, no worries though, Miike still brings the insanity, he just eases you into it... at first anyways.
 Soon enough there's people with melting brains, a martial artist frog and a knitting club/vampire buffet.

 For a Yakuza that doesn't have any tattoos because his skin is too sensitive, Hayato Ichihara really comes off like a badass in this.
 Of course he doesn't start off as a baddass, but if you've seen one action/ fantasy/Yakuza/vampire/martial-arts film, you've seen them all and you'll know where this is headed.